 Lanie Coates’s life is spinning out of control.
 She’s piled everything she owns into a U-Haul and driven with her husband, Peter, and their three little boys from their cozy Texas home to a multiflight walkup in the Northeast.
-She’s left behind family, friends, and a comfortable life–all so her husband can realize his dream of becoming a professional musician.
+She’s left behind family, friends, and a comfortable life–all so her husband can realize his dreams.
 But somewhere in the eye of her personal hurricane, it hits Lanie that she once had dreams too.
 If only she could remember what they were.

 These days, Lanie always seems to rank herself dead last–and when another mom accidentally criticizes her appearance, it’s the final straw.
 Fifteen years, three babies, and more pounds than she’s willing to count since the day she said “I do,” Lanie longs desperately to feel like her old self again.
 It’s time to rise up, fish her moxie out of the diaper pail, and find the woman she was before motherhood capsized her entire existence.

-Lanie sets change in motion–joining a gym, signing up for photography classes, and finding a new best friend.
-But she also creates waves that come to threaten her whole life.
+Lanie sets change in motion—but she also creates waves that come to threaten her whole life.
 In the end, Lanie must figure out once and for all how to find herself without losing everything else in the process.

 “What a clear-eyed rendering of the grimy, exhausting, beautiful mess that is early motherhood!
 I laughed, winced in recognition, and cheered wholeheartedly (sometimes out loud) for Lanie as she struggles to learn how to love everyone enough and still give part of herself to herself.”

-–Marisa de los Santos, author of Belong to Me
+–Marisa de los Santos, bestselling author of Belong to Me

 “This is a breezy read that glows, in part, because its characters bask in the sunny side of life.”